-s What does the process data tell you?
-Although we have very positive practices in place, there is room for (process data describes the way programs are improvement at Garrett Elementary School.
-Our data demonstrates that there conducted; provides evidence of participant is a need for a consistent, rigorous instructional practices across all subject involvement in programs; answers the areas, with an increased focus in ELA and Mathematics.
-In addition to the question "What did you do for whom?") aforementioned instructional area, we need to have a greater awareness of - vertical alignment and the data collection process as well as focus on addressing the disparities in diverse student achievement through the data teams process.
+Although we have very positive practices in place, there is room for improvement at Garrett Elementary School.
+Our data demonstrates that there is a need for a consistent, continous and rigorous instructional practices across all subject areas, with an increased focus in ELA and Mathematics.
+In addition to the aforementioned instructional area, we still need to have a greater awareness of vertical alignment and the data collection process as well as focus on addressing the disparities in diverse student achievement through the data teams process.

 What achievement data did you use?
-IReady Diagnostics (BOY, MOY, and EOY), Fundations End of the Unit Assessment Data, Georgia Milestones Assessment, GKIDS, Fountas and Pinnell Benchmark Assessment System, SWIS discipline data, ACCESS for ELs

-What does your achievement data tell you?
+IReady Diagnostics (BOY, MOY, and EOY), Fundations End of the Unit Assessment Data, Georgia Milestones Assessment, GKIDS, SWIS discipline data, ACCESS for ELs What does your achievement data tell you?
 While our students continue to demonstrate moderate levels of growth, as a school we continue to perform below the state and our own expectations in all content areas.

-What demographic data did you use?
-USHA, SLDS, ethnicity, gender, socioeconomic, disability, English competency, student mobility data, discipline data

-What does the demographic data tell you? • As a school, we continue to become more diverse each year.
-Because of this, What does the demographic data ten your instruction will need to be different because we have a different population of students.
-We will probably need to cater to how the students learn and that could be whether it is through visual, auditory, kinesthetic learning and the language barriers will need to be addressed through ESOL and developing a relationship with the students and the families in addressing how the students will learn within the school settings. $\sigma$
+We want to meet/exceed the state average and increase our levels of growth What demographic data did you use?
+USHA, SLDS, ethnicity, gender, socioeconomic, disability, English competency, student mobility data, discipline data What does the demographic data tell you?
+As a school, we continue to become more diverse each year.
+In addition, we are getting approx 100 students from AB Merry. learn and that could be whether it is through visual, auditory, kinesthetic learning and the language harriers will prod to be addressed through ESOL and and the language barriers will need to be addressed through ESOL and developing a relationship with the students and the families in addressing how the students will learn within the school settings.